search

 Be careful about holding positions over the weekend

-Trading in New York begins around 9:00 PM Japan Standard Time.
+New York trading hours begin around 9:00 PM Japan Standard Time.
 Since this period overlaps with London trading hours from 9:00 PM to 2:00 AM, it is the busiest time of the day for trading.
 While this is a time when strong trends tend to form, it is also when statements from key U.S. officials and major economic indicators—which can significantly impact the market—are frequently released.
 Therefore, it is important to check the schedule of upcoming events before starting to trade.

-Although trading is available until early morning Japan Standard Time in New York, please be aware that Exness credits swap points at 6:00 a.m.
-(7:00 a.m. during daylight saving time), which is the rollover time, so please be careful to avoid incurring unintended negative swap charges.
-Additionally, if you carry positions over the weekend, you must trade with the understanding that the margin maintenance ratio may drop significantly due to the "gap" that opens on Monday.
+Although trading is available during New York trading hours until early morning Japan Standard Time, please be aware that Exness credits swap points at 6:00 a.m.
+(7:00 a.m. during Daylight Saving Time), which is the rollover time, so please be cautious of unintended negative swap charges.
+Additionally, if you carry positions over the weekend, you must take into account the possibility that your margin maintenance level may drop significantly due to the "gap" that may open on Monday.

 Be cautious when trading around the release of key economic indicators and statements by key figures

-Caution is advised around the time of economic indicator releases or statements by key officials in countries related to the traded instruments, as the market is prone to sudden fluctuations.Prior to the release of economic indicators such as employment statistics—which reflect a country’s economic conditions—or policy interest rate announcements that influence future economic trends, as well as statements by key figures from central banks or major institutions, market liquidity tends to decrease as traders wait to see how the market reacts.
-After such announcements, depending on the results, funds may flood in all at once, leading to strong trends or volatile price swings with no clear direction.
+Caution is advised around the time of economic indicator releases or statements by key figures in countries related to the securities you are trading, as the market is prone to sudden fluctuations.Liquidity tends to decrease before the release of economic indicators—such as employment statistics—that reflect a country’s economic conditions, as well as announcements of policy interest rates that influence future economic trends, and statements by key figures from central banks or major institutions, as market participants wait to see how the situation unfolds.
+After such announcements, funds may flood in all at once depending on the results, leading to strong trends or volatile price swings with no clear direction.
 Therefore, please be sure to trade strategically around major events—such as refraining from trading or employing hedging strategies.

 Additionally, Exness publishes a "Market Report" every evening, providing updates on market conditions and upcoming events to watch.
 We encourage you to use this report as a reference for your trading.